 ARA-HT IPO at a price of US$0.88 per unit and indicated a dividend yield of 8.2% a year.
 EHT IPO at a price of US$0.72 per unit and indicated a dividend yield of 8.2% a year.

 The difference between them is that ARA-HT and EHT is the nature of the hotels.
-ARA-HT consists of a portfolio of select-service hotels while EHT are full-service hotels.
+ARA-HT consists of a portfolio of select-service hotels while EHT is full-service hotels.

 The demand and supply dynamics for select service and full service in the United States is different.